ernop/altitude-maps/learnings/CAMERA_CONTROLS_COMPARISON.md

 #### 3. Focused Scope
 - Terrain elevation only (not trying to be everything)
 - Clean, simple controls (easy to learn)
-- No feature bloat (stays maintainable)
+- Focused feature set (stays maintainable)

 #### 4. Accessible Yet Precise
 - Browser-based (no installation)